Yash-Kavaiya/Python-DSA/Vizuara/1_Why to Learn DSA.md

 - Developed portfolio projects to demonstrate capabilities
 - Successfully transitioned into software engineering

-> **"If I can do it, you can do it too"** - The instructor's journey proves that dedication and consistent effort matter more than educational background.[4][13]
+> **"If I can do it, you can do it too"** - The instructor's journey proves that dedication and consistent effort matter more than educational background.

-***

 ## 📋 Course Content Overview

-This comprehensive course covers essential data structures and algorithms from beginner to advanced levels.[14][15]
+This comprehensive course covers essential data structures and algorithms from beginner to advanced levels.

 ### Data Structures Covered